List of Coronation Street characters introduced in 2018: Evelyn Plummer

 Evelyn arrives after Tyrone researches his family history following the death of his mother, Jackie Dobbs (Margi Clarke).
 Evelyn then moves into Tyrone and his partner Fiz Stape's (Jennie McAlpine) house, "[wasting] no time in making herself comfortable."
 MacLeod said that he was "beyond thrilled" to introduce the character and believed that she would "add a fresh dollop of northern humour to the show as she turns Tyrone and Fiz's lives upside down".
 Advanced spoilers for the character's introduction explained that after rejecting Tyrone, he discovers that she is being evicted and has nowhere to stay.
 She visits Weatherfield and after conning Dev Alahan (Jimmi Harkishin) and spending time in the Rovers Return Inn pub, she agrees to move into Tyrone and Fiz's home.

 In an interview with Claire Crick of What's on TV, Lipman revealed that Evelyn would clash with Tyrone's partner, Fiz, leading to McAlpine's temporary exit from the show.
 The actress explained that Evelyn's "boorish behaviour" would cause Fiz to leave.
 Lipman also spoke about Evelyn's relationship with Tyrone, stating that it was "prickly".
 Tyrone is Evelyn's only remaining family member and he helps her when she has nobody else, but she refuses to appreciate his efforts.
 Lipman commented, "Tyrone's a darling and she just comes along and wrecks everything."
 Despite Evelyn's brash manner, Lipman believed that her character was redeemable and hoped that writers would include some kinder traits in Evelyn.

+In March 2023, Evelyn's pet dog Cerberus was killed-off, and Evelyn blamed her friend Roy Cropper (David Neilson) for his death.
+In June 2023, the character took an extended break from the soap.

+In December 2024, Lipman announced that she would not be returning full-time to the soap after her extended break, but would return as a recurring character instead.